armadillica/flamenco/docs/source/developer_manual/architecture.rst

 Frames
 ======

 We need to get the frames framework set.
-Every frame rendered in brender gets saved in the database with the relative stats, frame address and a preview (the thumbnail).
+Every frame rendered in flamenco gets saved in the database with the relative stats, frame address and a preview (the thumbnail).